 It’s similar to drifting off to sleep at night, that stage when you are not quite awake and not quite asleep, you may feel a sense of weightlessness or you may feel heaviness as all your muscles relax.
-Everyone experiences it differently, and your therapist will be able to reassure you and help you relax and enjoy the experience.
-Most people are surprised at just how relaxing it is; although some do not recognise when they are relaxed.
+Everyone experiences it differently and your therapist will be able to reassure you and help you relax and enjoy the experience.
+Most people are surprised at just how relaxing it is, although some do not recognise when they are relaxed.

-Your therapist is relaxing your ego structure, within your ego structure you have twenty seven known copping mechanism that maintain your learned behaviour by relaxing these controlling mechanisms you are more likely to accept new ideas or ideas of change.
+Your therapist is relaxing your ego structure, within your ego structure you have twenty seven known coping mechanism that maintain your learned behaviour by relaxing these controlling mechanisms you are more likely to accept new ideas or ideas of change.
 This means that therapy can be greatly enhanced with the use of hypnosis.

 4. What can hypnosis be used to treat?